Constraining the SMEFT Extended with Sterile Neutrinos at FCC-ee: Introduction

 \section{Introduction}

 Since the direct observation of atmospheric and solar neutrino oscillations over a quarter of a century ago~\cite{Super-Kamiokande:1998kpq, SNO:2002tuh}, it is well-known that neutrinos are massive fermions.
-However, the Standard Model (SM) of particle physics in its current form does not include right-handed (RH) neutrinos, $N_R$, forbidding renormalisable Yukawa terms that generate neutrino masses after electroweak (EW) symmetry breaking.
-Physics beyond the SM is therefore necessary to explain non-zero neutrino masses.
+However, the Standard Model (SM) of particle physics in its current form does not include right-handed (RH) neutrinos, $N$, forbidding renormalisable Yukawa terms that generate neutrino masses after electroweak (EW) symmetry breaking.
+Physics beyond the SM is therefore necessary to explain the non-zero neutrino masses.

 Adding at least two RH neutrinos is the most straightforward extension of the SM to explain the neutrino oscillation data.
-As the RH neutrinos are singlets under the SM gauge group, $SU(3)_c \times SU(2)_L \times U(1)_Y$, any number of RH states with $Y = 0$ is compatible with anomaly cancellation~\cite{Geng:1989tcu,Minahan:1989vd}.
-Furthermore, no gauge symmetry forbids the presence of Majorana mass terms for the RH neutrinos if one allows the violation of total lepton number, $L$, which is conserved accidentally in the SM.
-In the standard type-I seesaw mechanism~\cite{Minkowski:1977sc,Gell-Mann:1979vob,Yanagida:1979as,Mohapatra:1979ia,Schechter:1980gr}, the Majorana masses are much larger than the EW scale, the naive scale of the Dirac masses induced by the Yukawa term, producing three light Majorana active neutrinos and an arbitrary number of sterile neutrinos or heavy neutral leptons (HNLs).

-While the minimal type-I seesaw mechanism has some other appealing features, such as the viable generation of the baryon asymmetry of the universe via high-scale thermal leptogenesis~\cite{Fukugita:1986hr,Covi:1996wh,Buchmuller:2004nz,Davidson:2008bu}, the sterile states are too heavy to have a direct impact on collider and neutrinoless double beta ($0\nu\beta\beta$) decay experiments.
-If the Majorana masses of the RH neutrinos were to be kinematically accessible at colliders, the mixing $V_{\alpha N}$ between active and sterile states implied by the light neutrino masses would be too small to produce an observable number of HNLs.
+No gauge symmetry forbids a Majorana mass term for the RH neutrinos if one allows the violation of total lepton number, $L$, which is conserved accidentally in the SM.
+In the standard type-I seesaw mechanism~\cite{Minkowski:1977sc,Gell-Mann:1979vob,Yanagida:1979as,Mohapatra:1979ia,Schechter:1980gr}, one obtains three light Majorana active neutrinos and an arbitrary number of sterile neutrinos or heavy neutral leptons (HNLs).
+While the minimal type-I seesaw mechanism has some other appealing features, such as the viable generation of the baryon asymmetry of the universe via high-scale thermal leptogenesis~\cite{Fukugita:1986hr,Covi:1996wh,Buchmuller:2004nz,Davidson:2008bu}, it is difficult to probe the sterile states at collider and neutrinoless double beta ($0\nu\beta\beta$) decay experiments.
+For HNLs kinematically accessible at colliders, the mixing between active and sterile states implied by the neutrino oscillation data would be too small to produce an observable number of HNLs.